 The problem here is that to make soy milk you’ve got to boil the soybeans until they’re soft.
 In doing this, some of the protein denatures.
 This denatured protein imparts a funny flavor to the milk that is, to put it kindly, an acquired taste.
 Throughout Asia, homemade soy milk has been widely consumed for centuries.
 Nearly everyone who grew up drinking the stuff thinks it tastes just fine.
 In fact, in any Asian grocery you can purchase traditional, locally-made soy milk that hasn’t had the denatured protein removed.
 This stuff has never caught on in Western cultures owing to its taste.
 But if you can remove the denatured protein—which every major Western soy milk producer does—you’ll have something that virtually everybody agrees is delicious.

-It’s not that you shouldn’t try making soy milk at home, only that you shouldn’t go into it thinking your stuff will taste anything like the top brands.
+It’s not that you shouldn’t try making soy milk at home, only that you shouldn’t assume your stuff will end up tasting anything like the top brands.
 So before you rush out to buy an electric soy milk maker, sample the traditional Asian-style stuff.
 You can buy this at most Asian groceries.
 Local soymilk is usually unsweetened and packaged in plastic gallon-sized jugs, and it tastes nothing like mass-market brands.
-If you don’t enjoy this traditional soy milk, your not likely to like the stuff you make at home any better.
+If you don’t enjoy this traditional soy milk, you are unlikely to be satisfied with what you can make at home.

 Discovering a vegan milk you enjoy may inspire you to switch to other dairy-free foods as well.
 There are excellent vegan alternatives to every dairy-based food you can think of, including: cheese, butter, cream cheese, yogurt, ice cream, and even coffee creamer.
 For more information, check out our page on vegan alternatives to popular non-vegan foods.